What Google Workspace and Office 365 Admins Need to Know Now About Ransomware Attacks

 Why not?
 When data gets encrypted, changed or deleted by Ransomware, sync errors, or other destructive activity, to the SaaS provider, it looks just like data was changed or deleted by their customer for legitimate reasons.
 This is why you must protect yourself against the data disasters that continue to occur every day.

-The alarming growth in ransomware poses a particular threat for those organizations using SaaS collaboration platforms like G Suite (formerly Google Apps) and Office 365.
-Because the responsibility for data protection falls to the customer, and because these platforms speed collaboration by making files and folders easy to share, automatically syncing changes – a ransomware attack can lock shared files at compute speed.
+The alarming growth in ransomware poses a particular threat for those organizations using SaaS collaboration platforms like Google Workspace and Office 365.
+Because the responsibility for data protection falls to the customer, and because these platforms speed collaboration by making files and folders easy to share, automatically syncing changes—a ransomware attack can lock shared files at compute speed.
 One Spanning customer recently told us that a ransomware attack locked nearly 950 files in a few minutes.
 (See below for more details on this situation.)

 The risks are financially significant as well.
 Assuming you have no “good to restore from” backup, you have to trust that paying ransom will enable you to access the locked files – and this is not always the case.